-1. A Position Paper on the above-mentioned theme.

-- 2. Lead, oversight, and quality control of Chapter 3 in shaping the overall messaging and analytical flow of the Chapter by synthesizing findings from their Position Paper - 3.
-Participation in the two workshops to firstly define the abstract for the Position Paper and secondly, to refine the Position Paper for providing the most optimal contribution to Chapter 3.
+- 1. A Position Paper on the theme "Financing for disaster and climate resilient infrastructure for a net-zero economic transition". - 2.
+Lead, oversight and quality control of Chapter 5 to create a compelling Chapter narrative. - 3.
+Participation in the two workshops to firstly define the abstract for the Position Paper and secondly, to refine the Position Paper for providing the most optimal contribution to Chapter 5.

-Requirements for the Position Paper
+Position Paper theme